Dilo History, Family Crest & Coats of Arms

 Early Notables of the Dilo family (pre 1700)

-More information is included under the topic Early Dilo Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Dilo Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Dilo family to Ireland
+Migration of the Dilo family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Dilo, or a variant listed above to cross the Atlantic and come to North America were : Clement and Mrs. Dilke who settled in Virginia in 1623; Mary Dilkill settled in New England in 1767; Lawrence Dill settled in Summers Island in 1673; Adam, Adolph, George, John, Margaret, Nancy Dill arrived in Philadelphia between 1840 and 1860..